Ashkanph/javascript-notes/README.md

-The notes I have taken from my javascript studies
+The notes I have taken from my Javascript, Rust and GoLang studies.